Infineon/mtb-example-mcuboot-basic/README.md

 ## Software setup

+See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.
 1. Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).
 2. Install the Python interpreter and add it to the top of the system path in environmental variables.
 This code example is tested with [Python v3.8.10](https://www.python.org/downloads/release/python-3810/).

+> **Note:** This code example currently does not work with the custom BSP name for the XMC7000 family.
+If you want to change the BSP name to a non-default value, ensure to update the custom BSP name in *user_config.mk* file under  the relevant section.
+The build fails, if you do not update the custom BSP name.

 ## Using the code example